600 arrested and 200 police officers hurt on France's 3rd night of protests over teen's killing

 “We have to go beyond saying that things need to calm down,” said Dominique Sopo, head of the campaign group SOS Racisme.
 “The issue here is how do we make it so that we have a police force that when they see Blacks and Arabs, don’t tend to shout at them, use racist terms against them and in some cases, shoot them in the head.”

-Deadly use of firearms is less common in France than in the United States, though several people have died or been wounded by French police in recent years, prompting demands for more accountability.
-France also saw protests against racial injustice after George Floyd’s killing by police in Minnesota.
+“This is a moment for the country to seriously address the deep issues of racism and racial discrimination in law enforcement,” spokesperson Ravina Shamdasani told reporters.

-A police spokesperson said 13 people who didn’t comply with traffic stops were fatally shot by police last year.
-This year, three people, including Nahel, have died in similar circumstances.
+Shamdasani said the U.N.
+Committee on the Elimination of Racial Discrimination expressed concern in December about “the frequent use of identity checks, discriminatory stops, the application of criminal fixed fines imposed by the police or law enforcement agencies, that they said disproportionately targets members of certain minority groups.”

 Corbet and Leicester reported from Paris.
-Jeffrey Schaeffer and Aurelien Morissard in Nanterre; Raf Casert in Brussels, Claire Rush in Portland, Oregon, and Angela Charlton in Paris contributed to this report.
+Jeffrey Schaeffer and Aurelien Morissard in Nanterre; Raf Casert in Brussels, Claire Rush in Portland, Oregon, Frank Jordans in Berlin and Angela Charlton in Paris contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.